grande-dev/pFT-ANLC/pFT-ANLC_v1/documentation/WIKI.md

 4. Set up the configuration conditions for the *Falsifier*;
 5. *Start* the training;
 6. The *procedure stops* when no counterexample is found or when a timeout is reached.
-  Dismiss stale pull request approvals when new commits are pushed

 ## Step-by-step example
 Only 4 files need to be modified to run a custom example: `main_2d_faulty_template.py`, `utilities/models`, `configuration/config_2d_faulty_template.py` and `systems_dynamics/dynamics_2d_faulty_template.py`.